-Microdermabrasion is a softer form of dermabrasion, with less down-time afterwards.
-Unlike dermabrasion, which is not recommended for dark skin as it can lead to scarring, microdermabrasion is suitable for all skin types.
+Microdermabrasion is a softer form of dermabrasion, with less downtime afterward.
+Unlike dermabrasion (which is not recommended for dark skin as it can lead to scarring), microdermabrasion is suitable for all skin types.

 If you have skin lesions, open sores or other medical conditions, such as a herpes breakout, you may have to wait until these have cleared up or been treated before microdermabrasion can be carried out.

 Prospective patients should note that microdermabrasion is a painless skin-treatment that can help with blemishes, sunspots and fine lines, as well as improving skin texture for a youthful, healthy glow.

 Microdermabrasion works by spraying tiny exfoliating crystals onto the skin that remove dead skin cells and stimulate the growth of collagen–the protein building block of healthy skin, bones, muscles and other tissues.
 It is sometimes combined with a light chemical peel for a more pronounced effect.

 Microdermabrasion is performed using either of two safe methods:

 The recovery time for microdermabrasion is fairly minimal, one of the major plus points of the procedure.

 Immediately after treatment, you may experience some redness and swelling to your skin.
 A good moisturizer with high SPF should relieve this and help your skin to return to normal.
 You should be able to apply make-up and return to your daily routine relatively soon—although do follow the medical advice given as to what you should avoid doing immediately afterward, such as staying out of the sun.

 Browse through our global list of microdermabrasion clinics here, with top-rated facilities located around the world in places like Mexico, Turkey, Malaysia, Thailand and the Philippines.